-APPNAME APPLOC FNAME FEXT

-abc /usr/wf/ibi/apps/abc myproc1 fex

-abc /usr/wf/ibi/apps/abc myproc2 fex
+APPNAME APPLOC FNAME FEXT abc abc /usr/wf/ibi/apps/abc /usr/wf/ibi/apps/abc myprocl myproc2 fex fex

 The following practical example of using the SYSAPPS table to check file existence checks the existence of the file myproc1.fex in the application abc.
 If it does not exist, the procedure exits.
 If the file does exist, the procedure transfers to the next step in order to continue: